 1/2 liter beer at a pub = 400-600 HUF (normally)

-If you have any questions concerning the currency in Hungary, about changing money, about exchange rates or whatever that deals with your travel to Budapest, visit our Budapest forum and ask your question there.
+If you have any questions concerning the currency in Hungary, about changing money, about exchange rates or whatever that deals with your travel to Budapest, visit our frequently asked questions page and ask there..